Supply Chain Sustainability: A Key to Success for Indian MSMEs. By CA. Balaji Padmanabhan

 Even if not mandatory today, embracing sustainability helps:

-Win more contracts and tenders
+Win more contracts and tenders.

-Future-proof your business as regulations tightens
+Future-proof your business as regulations become stricter.

-Step 1 to start the process,
+Step 1 to Start the Process

 Comments